cvat-ai/cvat/README.md

 The code is released under the [MIT License](https://opensource.org/licenses/MIT).

+- The code contained within the `/serverless` directory is released under the **MIT License**.
+However, it may download and utilize various assets, such as source code, architectures, and weights, among others.
+These assets may be distributed under different licenses, including non-commercial licenses.
+It is** your responsibility to ensure compliance with the terms of these licenses before using the assets**.

-This software uses LGPL-licensed libraries from the [FFmpeg](https://www.ffmpeg.org) project.
+- This software uses LGPL-licensed libraries from the [FFmpeg](https://www.ffmpeg.org) project.
 The exact steps on how FFmpeg was configured and compiled can be found in the [Dockerfile](Dockerfile).

 FFmpeg is an open-source framework licensed under LGPL and GPL.